Recursively Enumerably Representable Classes and Computable Versions of the Fundamental Theorem of Statistical Learning: Preliminaries

 \begin{definition} Let $\H$ be a hypothesis class.
 A learner $\A$ is called an \textbf{empirical risk minimizer} (ERM) for $\H$ if $\A(S)\in \argmin_{h\in \H}L_S(h)$ for every $S\in \dom(\A).$ \end{definition}

 \begin{theorem}[Fundamental Theorem of Statistical Learning]\

 For any\footnote{A formally correct statement for general domains $\X$ needs an additional measure-theoretic assumption called ``well-behavedness'' of $\H$.
-We do not need this here, since we only work on countable domains, where everything is trivially measurable.
+We do not need this here, since we only work on countable domains.
 An extensive discussion of measurability aspects in the Fundamental Theorem can be found in \cite{laura}.} hypothesis class $\H$ the following are equivalent: \begin{enumerate} \item $\H$ is agnostically PAC learnable. \item $\H$ is realizably PAC learnable. \item $\H$ is properly PAC learnable (with any ERM). \item $\H$ is strongly PAC learnable. \item $\vc(\H)<\infty$. \end{enumerate} \end{theorem}

 Unfortunately, the Fundamental Theorem does not hold in the following computable framework for PAC learning, introduced in \cite[Definition 8]{agar}.
 We do not assume any background in computability theory here beyond the basic notion of computability, for instance via Turing machines \cite{turing}.
-For further details, we refer the unfamiliar reader to standard textbooks such as \cite{soare,weihrauch comp}.
+We refer the unfamiliar reader to standard textbooks such as \cite{weihrauchcomp, soare}.
 In the following, an \textit{encoding} of a set refers to its image under an injective mapping to $\N$.
 Most importantly, any set of tuples, like $\S,$ can be encoded using goedelization via prime numbers $(x_i)_{i\in [m]}\mapsto \prod_{i=1}^mp_i^{x_i+1},$ where $p_i$ is the $i$-th prime number.
 Similarly, a \textit{code} is a natural number uniquely assigned to each program in any model of computability that allows executing the program on some universal machine (see \cite[p.\,10]{soare}).

 \begin{definition} A function $\A\colon \S\dash \Y^\X$ is called a \textbf{computable learner} if there exists a computable function $\A'\colon \N \dash \N$ of $\A$ whose domain is the encoding of $\dom(\A)$ and such that for all $S\in \dom(\A)$ the function $\A'$ outputs the code of a program computing $\A(S).$ A hypothesis class is said to be \textbf{computably PAC learnable} (CPAC) if it is PAC learnable with respect to a computable learner.
 We abbreviate \textit{strong} CPAC learnability as \textbf{SCPAC}. \end{definition}